Kainzor/Kainzor/README.md

 This portfolio is my way of documenting my learning journey and everything from study notes and progress updates to certifications I’ve earned and goals I’m working towards.

-<h2>About me</h2>

-I have been passionate about computers since childhood, I have a strong affection for creating and building things which is why I see myself thriving in a DevOps environment.
-With a few years of experience in User & Endpoint support, I have gained valuable experience and knowledge in handling customer issues, as well as working with AD/Entra/Intune.

-Currently I aspire to become a DevOps engineer or a Infrastructure Engineer but I am also beginning to tip my toe and try out other new things, currently I am working on CCNA to expand my knowledge into Networking and as well trying out Linux.

-<h2>Status</h2>

-Right now, I’m focused on studying for the CCNA certification to build a solid understanding on networking fundementals.
-I’m also tipping my toe into Linux to improve my technical skills related to it and expand my knowledge and experience.

-🌠 Goals 🌠
- - Cisco CCNA

-<b>While CCNA is my current focus, the goal is not set in stone.
-I might focus on something more fitting depending on my current situation which can lead to things changing.
-But for now, I want to have a better Networking knowledge and CCNA provides me a great understanding on how Networking works</b>

 <h2>👨‍💻 My Projects</h2>